-Since its introduction in 2009, the ANSI FL1 standards for flashlight make sure that the flashlight models are tested and rated in the same manner.
-Compliance with these standards is done by choice and the manufacturers do their personal testing, but a good number of main brands now include the following performance information on their packaging.
+Since its introduction in 2009, the ANSI FL1 standards for flashlights have made sure that the flashlight models are tested and rated in the same manner.
+Compliance with these standards is done by choice, and the manufacturers do their personal testing, but a good number of main brands now include the following performance information on their packaging.

-- Light output – this is measured in Lumens.
-It is a measure of the intensity of light emerging out of the flashlight, on the brightest setting powered by brand new batteries.
+This is measured in Lumens.
+It is a measure of the intensity of light emerging out of the flashlight on the brightest setting powered by brand new batteries.
 The light output can range from a modest 30 Lumens to powerful 3000 Lumens.

-- Runtime – this is measured in hours.
-It is determined by how long the light output takes to drop to 10% of the rated output on new batteries, rounded to the nearest quarter hour.
+This is measured in hours.
+It is determined by how long the light output takes to drop to 10% of the rated output on new batteries, rounded to the nearest quarter-hour.
 The runtime is normally provided for every light setting.

-- Water resistance – this is measured using the IPX-system.
-This is important if you intend to use the flashlight near a water body or in rain.
+This is measured using the IPX-system.
+This is important if you intend to use the flashlight near a water body or in the rain.
 Some of the water ratings are IPX4, IPX7, and IPX8.
 All of them indicate how far or the duration a flashlight can be immersed in water.